twanvissers/assignments-1/Management Control Systems.md

 *Incentive-based theories:* employees anticipate that subjective information will be disregarded more $\rightarrow$ lowers incentives of collecting such information

-*Strategic manipulation of information:* loan officers make information coarses if they do not decide, coarsifying subjective information is easier
+*Strategic manipulation of information:* loan officers make information coarser if they do not decide, coarsifying subjective information is easier

 *Ex-post communication costs:* costs of communicating is greater for subjective information